Mid Wales Bowling Association

 5. Clubs failing to fulfil a fixture in the competition shall be eliminated from the competition and all their match scores involving other clubs shall be expunged.

-6. If after 30 minutes of the scheduled start time, one player is absent from one or more teams in a side game, the game shall continue, but the number of bowls played by each defaulting team must be made up by the lead and second both playing three bowls each.
+6. If after 10 minutes of the scheduled start time, one player is absent from one or more teams in a side game, the game shall continue, but the number of bowls played by each defaulting team must be made up by the lead and second both playing three bowls each.
 A quarter of the shots scored (including decimal places) by each defaulting team must be deducted from their score after the game has finished.
 This rule to include the veterans league, who may play with 3 players if one team is short.
+If the end is declared dead the jack will be re-spotted on the "T".

 Veterans League